drhoan/Data-Visualization/README.md

 # Data-Visualization
-Goal: Visualize data using pandas and matplotlib <br>
+Goal: Visualize and Analyse James Bond Movies data using pandas and matplotlib <br>
 - Step 0: Clone this repo to your computer. <br>
 - Step 1: Open the `james_bond_data_cleansed.csv` file using Excel and take a look at it to understand the data in the file. <br>
 - Step 2: Create a jupyter notebook in VSCode.
 Save the notebook in the repo folder. <br>